James-Frowen/james-frowen.github.io-v2/_posts/2017-12-04-change-log-v0-1-x.md

 * Adding music for the game
     * The music is current from the asset store and can be found here, [Sci-fi Industrial Obscurity](https://assetstore.unity.com/packages/audio/music/electronic/sci-fi-industrial-obscurity-7752)
 * Adding ambient sounds around the map
-* Adding volume settings for each type of sounds.
+* Adding volume settings for each type of sounds

 ### Bug Fixes

-* Fixed weapon ui bug where it would
+* Fixed weapon ui bug when changing weapon while reloading